cu-asl/ipcx/README.md

 2.Install [ROS](http://wiki.ros.org/noetic/Installation/Ubuntu)

-3.Copy our library folder that located in [lib](https://github.com/CUASL/ipcx/tree/master/lib) on our github to your project directory.
+3.Copy our library folder [ipcx](https://github.com/CUASL/ipcx/tree/master/ipcx) on our github to your project directory so that you can use our library.

 4.import our library in your code